Ben Affleck ‘Batman’ Movie: Will ‘The Batman’ Film That Affleck Is Scheduled To Write, Direct And Star In Actually Happen Or Is The Warner Bros/DC Cinematic Universe Doomed?

 It should also be noted that if Affleck decides he doesn’t want to move forward with directing the Batman project, it’s highly unlikely that he would continue as the writer on the film either.
 In fact, it’s conceivable that he might drop out as the star as well.
 This would be an absolute disaster for Warner Bros.
 Studio.

-While on the surface Affleck is talking about script problems, it could easily be that he’s actually having issues with the studio itself.
+While on the surface, Affleck is talking about script problems, it could easily be that he’s actually having issues with the studio itself.
 Many insiders have suggested that there are too many cooks in the kitchen when it comes to DC movies and that this may have impacted the quality and box office results for both Batman v Superman and Suicide Squad.

 While at Marvel, Kevin Feige is pretty much the czar of Marvel films and decides the overall direction of the franchise, there doesn’t really seem to be this kind of leadership at Warner Bros. for the DC films.
 A few months ago Warner Bros. attempted to suggest that Ben Affleck and Geoff Johns would serve this role, it may be that this is only window-dressing and that behind-the-scenes infighting is still going on.